On diffeomorphisms of even-dimensional discs: The homotopy groups of framed diffeomorphisms

 \end{proposition}

 \begin{proof} As discussed above, in terms of the notation of Section 5 of \cite{KR-WTorelli} we have $H^*(X_1(g);\bQ) \cong R^\cV$ in a stable range, where $\cV$ is the graded vector space $\bQ[0]$ with $e =0 \in \cV$.
-In Section 6 of \cite{KR-WTorelli} we explained how to determine the Hilbert--Poincar{\'e} series $\mr{ch}(R^\cV) \in \Lambda[[t]]$ of the rings $R^\cV$ over the representation ring of $\olG$.
-We refer to Section \ref{sec:char-arithmetic} and Section 6.1 of \cite{KR-WTorelli} for background of symmetric functions.
-Applying the aforementioned recipe to the situation at hand gives $P_n(t^n)$ as the Hilbert--Poincar{\'e} series, where
+In Section 6 of \cite{KR-WTorelli} we explained how to determine the Hilbert--Poincar{\'e} series $\mr{ch}(R^\cV) \in \Lambda[[t]]$ of the algebras $R^\cV$ over the representation ring of $G^{\fr,[\ell]}_g$.
+We refer to \cref{sec:char-arithmetic} and Section 6.1 of \cite{KR-WTorelli} for background on symmetric functions.